-James Mackay, Partner in our Real Estate team will be cycling over 1,500 kilometres for the third time to reach MIPIM in Cannes (Portsmouth route).
+James Mackay, Partner in our Real Estate team is cycling over 1,500 kilometres for the third time to reach MIPIM in Cannes via the Portsmouth route.
+The ride will help raise money for Coram, a charity committed to improving the lives of children in London.
 In this blog post we will be following James’ journey.

 Friday 7th December

 First training ride of the season!
 A Club Peleton organised ride from Hever Castle in Kent.
 Only a tiddler to start off with – 75km around undulating countryside with about 25 other folk from the Property industry.

 The day started well – despite the weather forecast of rain from 5 am through to 5 pm – I left the house at 6.30 am in the dry and relatively warm (13 degrees C) weather to get my train from Clapham Junction down to Hever for an 8.30 am start.